The Perfect One Week Peru Itinerary for First Timers

 Machu Picchu is a full-day visit no matter how you do it.
 Because of the distance and time to get to the site from Cusco, Ollantaytambo, or Aguascalientes, you cannot expect to do anything other than visit the archaeological site on that day.
 It can be done as a day trip from Cusco, but I would strongly advise against it.

-Now let me add a quick caveat that with 7 days you could cut out Lima altogether and tack on a visit to the Amazon or Arequipa.
-You’d need to book flights that line up well, but because you have direct flights from Lima to the Amazonian city of Puerto Maldonado, and direct flights from there to Cusco, you can do it.
+You’d need to book flights that line up well, but because you have direct flights from Lima to Arequipa and the Amazonian city of Puerto Maldonado, and direct flights from both of them to Cusco, you can do it.
 You would be rushed in the Cusco area, and wouldn’t be able to see any of Lima, but it’s doable.

 I explain how to do that in the section at the bottom of this article titled “More one week itineraries”.